-Cairo bank Uganda
+- Cairo bank Uganda limited

-- The Bank's authorized capital amounted to Ushs 206,444,601 thousand issued capital and it has been fully divided into 41,288 shares with a par value of Ushs 5 million per each share which has been fully subscribed.
+The Bank's authorized capital amounted to Ushs 206,444,601 thousand the issued capital and it has been fully subscribed divided into 41,288 shares with a par value of Ushs 5 million per each share which has been fully subscribed.

-Cairo Leasing Company-Egypt
+- Cairo Lending Company-Egypt

-- The authorized capital amounted to EGP 750 million, the issued capital amounted to EGP 500 million divided into 500 thousand shares with a par value of EGP 1000 per each.
+The authorized capital amounted to EGP 750 million, the issued capital amounted to EGP 500 million divided into 500 thousand shares with a par value of EGP 1000 per each fully paid.